abagwell90/NewsHW/README.md

 Here's how the app works?:

 My News Sraping app works by using Handlebars for structure and layout, also uses cheerio for web scraping, and lastly node and axios.
+Also has some nice dynamic changing css colors on front end of app.

 Why the project is useful?: